-A. Threshold implementation with MMN
+5.1 Threshold implementation with MMN

-In the threshold implementation, the modular multi-net (MMN) system is used, because it has a similar performance to MLP-DPR and HM, while providing a grade estimated in the same way to the four patterns (the HM, e.g., uses different networks, in addition to its division into two steps).
-Grades attributed to each output - corresponding to the four patterns RM, LM, UM and DM - are added to their respective grades in the next trial, until a threshold is reached by one pattern, when it is chosen and converted into a robot action.
+In the threshold implementation, the modular multi-net (MMN) system is used (Fig. 8), because it has a similar performance to MLP-DPR and HM, while providing a grade estimated in the same way to the four patterns (the HM, e.g., uses different networks, in addition to its division into two steps).
+Grades attributed to each output - corresponding to the four patterns RM, LM, UM and DM - are added to their respective grades in the next trial, until a threshold is reached by one pattern, when it is chosen and converted into a wheelchair action.
 In this work, the highest grade at each trial is set as 3, and the threshold is defined as 5 (therefore, at least 2 trials are needed to reach the threshold).
-If more than one pattern reaches the threshold within, e.g., 15 trials, then the command is classified as 'unclear' and no action is taken.
+If more than one pattern reaches the threshold at the same trial or if no pattern reaches the defined threshold within, e.g., 15 trials, then the command is classified as 'unclear' and no action is taken.